Skip to main content

 Local mode (default):

-1. Unlocks the keystore vault (password prompt) and picks a wallet that matches the agent’s walletType — single match implicit, multiple match interactive picker, or --wallet <address> to bypass.
+1. Unseals the keystore vault (no password — it’s sealed under the local identity) and picks a wallet that matches the agent’s walletType — single match implicit, multiple match interactive picker, or --wallet <address> to bypass.

-2. Builds local primitives — viem-based EVM signer (or, for hosted-wallet vault entries, a permit-bearer-authed signer that calls /v1/sign), filesystem-backed logs/memory at <projectDir>/.circuit/.
+2. Builds local primitives — viem-based EVM signer for local EVM keys or Solana Web3 signing for local Solana keys, plus filesystem-backed logs/memory at <projectDir>/.circuit/.

-3. Loads environment variables from .env and --env overrides.
+3. Loads environment variables from .env and --var overrides.

 4. Resolves settings from circuit.toml defaults and --setting overrides.